Credit Cards Travel Credit Cards

 Fact checked

 Airline rewards programs have a dynamic pricing system.
-This means that the value of your points or miles can vary based on several factors as well as the cash price of the ticket.
+This means that the value of your points or miles can vary based on several factors, including the cash price of the ticket.
 In other words, you can’t expect to get one cent per point or mile every time you redeem like you can with some general travel rewards programs.

 A dynamic pricing system can make things more complicated when you’re trying to find out how much value you’re getting from a redemption.
-But depending on how you plan your trip, you could squeeze much more value out of your rewards than you could with a fixed pricing system.
+But depending on how you plan your trip, you could squeeze much more value out of your rewards than with a static or fixed pricing system.

 If you’re wondering how many points it takes to get a free flight, it can vary based on a few different factors, including: